zhaohany/Rutgers-CS211/README.md

 Pa5:
 This assignment is designed to give you some experience in C programming while also increas- ing your understanding of circuits.
 You will be writing a C program to simulate the output of combinational circuits.

-I hope you learn coding from my past assignment, if you simply copy my work, you are piece of sxxt!
+I hope you learn coding from my past assignment, if you simply copy this work for assignment, it will cause academic integrity issues and may lead to serious negative consequences!
-Copyright by Zhaohan Yan whoelse use this code without notify me will be charged $100000 and I may hold the right to sue you.

 Good luck!